MCP Server

 ENABLE_TELEGRAM="true")

-On every single tool call, the MCP server automatically checks for and returns:
+On every tool call, the MCP server prepends a compact status line:

 How It Works